ngang18/GreenOasis/README.md

+# GreenOasis - Introduction

-# GreenOasisAll update
+# GreenOasisAll - Updates

-0.1: (17/5/2024) Phiên bản đầu
+0.1: (17/5/2024)
+- First version

 0.2: (18/5/2024 - 14h)
-- Fix lỗi Login bằng form
+- Fix login error using the form
-- Tạo tín năng ExternalLogin
+- Create the ExternalLogin feature

 0.3: (18/5/2024 - 22h)
-- Fix lỗi Button thêm xóa sản phẩm trong Cart User
-- Tạo Trang Thankyou khi nhấn submit from trong Contact
+- Fix the issue with the add/remove product button in the User Cart
+- Create a Thank You page when submitting the form in Contact
-- Tạo tính năng Wishlist
+- Create a Wishlist feature
-# GreenOasis